John Brown's Fort: The National Park Service acquires and moves the building

-From the point of view of crowd management, the Fort was placed in Arsenal Square so as to discourage parking in lower Harpers Ferry.
+From the point of view of crowd management, the Fort was placed in Arsenal Square to discourage parking in lower Harpers Ferry.
 Satellite parking and shuttle buses were set up.

-The structure is not fully authentic due to the number of times it has been dismantled, moved, and reassembled.The doors are not original; at the Armory the building was painted grey.
+The structure is not fully authentic due to the number of times it has been dismantled, moved, and reassembled.
+The doors are not original; the building was painted grey at the Armory.
 (See poster at right.)
-As stated above, 8,000 bricks replace original ones taken as souvenirs.
-It is also not an exact replica, as portions of the building were "rebuilt backwards", because builders were working from a negative and did not realize it needed to be turned over to see the building correctly.
+As stated above, 8,000 bricks replace the original ones taken as souvenirs.
+It is also not a replica, as portions of the building were "rebuilt backward" because builders were working from a negative and did not realize it needed to be turned over to see the building correctly.
 It was described in 2005 as "a bit smaller than its original size".
 "The age of the various parts of the building cannot be authenticated", is the comment of the Historic American Buildings Survey.

 A Harpers Ferry Historical Association publication states that "the John Brown Museum" now houses the original armory gate.
-It had been taken by Alexander Murphy, who used it as outer gate to his coal yard, and had tried to sell it in 1927.
+It had been taken by Alexander Murphy, who used it as an outer gate to his coal yard and had tried to sell it in 1927.
 It was donated in 1991 to the National Park Service by Jim Kuhn, a great-great-grandson of the Murphys.

-Subsequent to the National Park Service's move of the building, it acquired the original site, along with portions of the former Armory grounds, through land swaps with CSX, the current (2021) operator of the former Baltimore and Ohio route.
-As of 2021 the NPS has no immediate plans to use it.
+After the National Park Service's move of the building, it acquired the original site and portions of the former Armory grounds through land swaps with CSX, the operator of the former Baltimore and Ohio route as of 2021.
+As of 2021, the NPS had no immediate plans to use it.

 Controversy over Armory bell

-During a Union Army occupation of Harpers Ferry, a contingent of soldiers from Marlborough, Massachusetts, removed a bell hanging in the Harpers Ferry arsenal firehouse.
+During a U.S. Army occupation of Harpers Ferry, a contingent of soldiers from Marlborough, Massachusetts, removed a bell hanging in the Harpers Ferry arsenal firehouse.
 Thirty years later, it was taken to Marlborough, where it has remained.
 Harpers Ferry has attempted to retrieve the bell without success.

 In July 2011, Howard Swint, of Charleston, West Virginia, stated that the bell was taken without authorization.
-In legal terms, according to Swint, it was stolen, and still belongs to the federal government.
-Swint filed a lawsuit in Boston's US District Court but since the bell's original Federal records proving ownership were apparently lost in a fire, the judge dismissed the case without prejudice.
+In legal terms, according to Swint, it was stolen and still belongs to the federal government.
+Swint filed a lawsuit in Boston's US District Court, but since the bell's original Federal records proving ownership were apparently lost in a fire, the judge dismissed the case without prejudice.
 Swint's legal actions generated controversy in the Marlborough area, but the bell has stayed in Massachusetts.